niteshpr85/Coder-Buddy-AI/README.md

 ## 🏗️ Architecture

+Coder Buddy is powered by a multi-agent system:

+🧠 Planner Agent
-- **Planner Agent** – Analyzes your request and generates a detailed project plan.
+Analyzes user input and generates a structured project plan.
+🏛️ Architect Agent
-- **Architect Agent** – Breaks down the plan into specific engineering tasks with explicit context for each file.
+Breaks down the plan into detailed engineering tasks with clear context for each file.
+💻 Coder Agent
-- **Coder Agent** – Implements each task, writes directly into files, and uses available tools like a real developer.
+Implements tasks, writes code into files, and uses tools like a real developer.

 <img width="1541" height="189" alt="d" src="https://github.com/user-attachments/assets/27b7ea0e-3422-4e41-9b4c-e58d59198288" />